karatovv/ShanghaiMoon/Docs/Building.md

   - Arch: `pacman -S openssl`
   - Alpine: `apk add openssl-dev`
   - macOS: `brew install openssl`
   - Windows: A CMake compatible version of OpenSSL is available at [Shining Light Productions](https://slproweb.com/products/Win32OpenSSL.html) website.
 You will need the 32bit and 64bit installers if you plan on building both versions.
-It's reccomended to uninstall old versions to make sure CMake can find the correct latest version.
-Direct links: [32bit](https://slproweb.com/download/Win32OpenSSL-1_1_1i.exe), [64bit](https://slproweb.com/download/Win64OpenSSL-1_1_1i.exe)
+It's recommended to uninstall old versions to make sure CMake can find the correct latest version.
+Direct links: [32bit](https://slproweb.com/download/Win32OpenSSL-1_1_1s.exe), [64bit](https://slproweb.com/download/Win64OpenSSL-1_1_1s.exe).
+If these links are dead, look for the OpenSSL v1.1.1 install links (EXE or MSI) on the Shining Light Productions site.
+Typically we use the full versions rather than the Light versions.
 - [depot_tools](https://dev.chromium.org/developers/how-tos/install-depot-tools) - Installation is platform specific.
 To skip installing this, follow the relevant instructions in [CLI Project Generation](CLI-Project-Generation).

 ### Linux Dependencies

 While most dependencies for macOS and Windows are included in the repo, there are some linux libraries which cannot be included in the repo.

 For Pop_OS!, install the `Debian` dependencies, then refer to the [Pop_OS!
-Notes](#Pop_OS-Notes) section below.
+Notes](#pop_os-notes) section below.

 - Debian: `apt install build-essential libssl-dev libx11-dev libxrandr-dev libcurl4-openssl-dev libglu1-mesa-dev libpulse-dev libogg-dev libasound-dev libjack-dev`
 - Fedora: `dnf install openssl-static libX11-devel libcurl-devel mesa-libGLU-devel libXrandr-devel libogg-devel pulseaudio-libs-devel alsa-lib-devel jack-audio-connection-kit-devel`